-We are proud that 5% of the total cost of our trips goes directly to 21st Century Tiger in support of wild tiger conservation projects in the Kerinci Seblat National Park and other areas of Sumatra.
+Our treks are all small-group, low-impact hiking and camping expeditions that provide sustainable livelihoods to forest-edge communities.
+We are proud that 5% of the total cost of our trips goes directly to 21st Century Tiger in support of wild tiger conservation projects in the Kerinci Seblat National Park.
 After all, a healthy tiger population means a healthy forest.

 We believe strongly that forest conservation through ecotourism is most effective when local community members are directly involved and empowered in their roles.
-This is why we only use guides from Kerinci, and work hard to make sure that all guides come from the communities as close as possible to the forest-edge or site of interest.
-We also strive to work with guides that are both experienced in the forest, and experienced with English.
+This is why we spend significant time working with villages to educate on conservation and sustainable tourism practices, and identify and help develop local leaders.
+This is also why we are committed to working solely with guides from Kerinci, and work hard to make sure that all guides and porters come from the communities as close as possible to the forest-edge or site of interest.
+We also strive to partner with guides that are both experienced in the forest, and experienced with English.
 However, as tourism to the area is still so new, many guides are still in the process of learning, and may not be 100% proficient.
 Thank you for supporting and encouraging them in this learning process!

 To be clear: as advocates of community-based ecotourism, only local guides accompany visitors on trips with Wild Sumatra unless it’s an exploratory or training trip.
 Our guides are all independent—we simply work together with them in equal partnership to support their goals and assist them in areas like training and development, marketing their services, networking, email communication, logistics and planning.
 Wild Sumatra in Kerinci is not a tour operator, but rather a platform to assist local guides in promoting the Kerinci region and their services to a wider global audience.